 Dual regimen targeting appetite and energy expenditure enables lasting weight loss

-Diet and lifestyle 27. jun 2021 3 min Professor MSO Signe Sørensen Torekov Written by Morten Busch
+Health and Wellness 27. jun 2021 3 min Professor MSO Signe Sørensen Torekov Written by Morten Busch

 Losing weight is difficult enough, but maintaining weight loss is almost impossible for many people.
 If you lose weight, your body increases your appetite and slows down your energy expenditure.
 Researchers have tested a combination therapy in which an exercise programme boosts energy expenditure and a medication suppresses appetite.
 This results not only in significant and lasting weight loss but, even more importantly, a healthier body with reduced fat percentage, increased fitness level and improved glucose regulation.